 Fuego Youth Leadership Program

-Fuego is a youth leadership opportunity for high school students excited about deepening their technical skills, learning leadership skills, and supporting The Crucible’s youth classes.
-Fuego leaders progress from immersive creative classwork to the exploration of possible career opportunities.
+The Fuego Youth Leadership Program is an opportunity for high school students to deepen their technical understanding of the industrial arts and build leadership skills by supporting The Crucible’s Youth Summer Camps.
+Fuego Leaders progress from immersive creative classwork to the exploration of possible career opportunities in the arts.

 Commission Our Leaders For Your Next Project